 The proposed development would take place within the Grade I Listed Registered Park and Garden of Castle Hill, on the western edge of the largely 19th-20th century estate village of Filleigh.
 The estate was largely lain out along a long formal visual axis in the early 18th century by Earl Clinton.
 The House, Church, Sham Castle, Triumphal Arch and many of the other landscape features were constructed or lain-out during this phase.
 The estates carriage routes and roads were almost entirely established as tree-lined avenues at this time, with extensive clumps of trees also established (or retained) across the Parkland.
 The site lies away from the main axis, and out of the key designed views of this or subsequent phases of design.
-An 18th century temple was formerly located opposite Paynes Cottages and the eastern part of the site, and particularly the area now occupied by Barton Close, may have once been visible behind this eye-catcher from the key viewing points of the house and estate, although the tree-lined road and avenues may have completely screened views to this pasture field.
+An 18th century folly (a temple) was formerly located opposite Paynes Cottages and this general area and particularly the area now occupied by Barton Close, may have once been visible behind this eye-catcher from the key viewing points of the house and estate, although the tree-lined road and avenues that still survive are likely to have completely screened views to the site.
+There was also a further 18th century folly and well once known as 'The Roundhouse' located to the south of the proposal site, which had views out and towards it from the north-east (The house and terrace) Both follies were demolished in the early to mid 19th century and there are few surviving traces visible.

-The estate has however continued to evolve and change with each generation, and it is a living landscape, that has, and will continue to evolve.
+The estate has continued to evolve and change with each generation, and it is a living landscape, that has, and will continue to evolve.
 It is not a static entity but something that is, and should continue, to be cherished and allowed to thrive with significant communal as well as aesthetic and historic value.

 Most of the individual designated heritage assets in the area (three Grade II, 23 Grade II Listed buildings/structures and two scheduled monuments) are also located at such a distance to minimise the impact of the proposed development, or else the contribution of setting to overall significance is less important than other factors.
 The landscape context of those monuments or buildings which would be important is such that they would be partly or wholly insulated from the effects of the proposed development by a combination of local blocking, and the topography.
 Other modern intrusions already impinge upon the settings of most of the assets, most notably in the audible presence of the North Devon Link Road.
-However, the construction and presence of a new, modern development would impinge in some way on eight of these assets (negligible or negative/minor).
-The impact on the historic landscape and in particular on the Registered Park and Garden is assessed as negative minor as the proposals will add an additional modern element into the historic parkland but not intrude upon any of the key views or significantly alter its character and significance.

-With this in mind, the overall impact of the proposed development can be assessed as negligible to negative/minor.
+However, the construction and presence of a new, modern development would impinge in some way on eight of these assets (slight or neutral/slight).
+The impact on the historic landscape and in particular on the Registered Park and Garden is assessed as moderate/slight as the proposals will add an additional modern element into the historic parkland but not intrude upon any of the key views or significantly alter the character and significance.
+With this in mind, the overall impact of the proposed development can be assessed as Slight.